lf-energy/lfenergy-landscape/README.md

 -   Crunchbase organization should be the company or organization that controls the software.
 That is normally the owner of the trademark, whether or not a trademark has been formally filed.
 -   The logo must adhere to the [landscape logo guidelines]

 If you think your project should be included, please open a pull request to add it to [landscape.yml].
-For the logo, you can either upload an SVG to the `hosted_logos` directory or put a URL as the value, and it will be fetched.
+For the logo, please upload an SVG to the `hosted_logos` directory.

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.